midlantica/LovelyBunchOfCoconuts/content/quotes/the-ultimate-authority-resides-in-the-people-alone.md

 ---
-title: "The ultimate authority resides in the people alone"
+title: 'The ultimate authority resides in the people alone'
 ---

 ## "The ultimate authority resides in the people alone."